 When it comes to the selection of crypto assets and the leverage offered – Kraken is the winner as it offers 56 digital assets (including a wide range of crypto-to-crypto and fiat-to-crypto pairs), and margin trading with leverage up to 5x, and 50x when trading crypto futures.
 In that regard, Kraken is a better trading platform for investors that are looking for high-leverage trading and futures contracts.

 eToro, on the other hand, offers 16 cryptocurrencies on its platform.
-This allows you to buy Bitcoin, invest in Ethereum, Bitcoin Cash, Ripple, DASH, Litecoin (LTC), Ethereum Classic, Cardano, IOTA, Stellar, EOS, NEO, Tron, Zcash, Binance Coin, and Tezos.
+This allows you to buy Bitcoin, invest in Ethereum, Bitcoin Cash, Ripple, DASH, Litecoin (LTC), Ethereum Classic, Cardano, you can buy IOTA, Stellar, EOS, NEO, Tron, Zcash, Binance Coin, and Tezos.
 While the crypto selection at eToro is narrow compared to Kraken, eToro also offers investors access to other markets, and thus, you’ll be able to buy shares, ETFs, indices, commodities, and FX current pairs.
 More importantly, this FCA-regulated broker allows users to invest in built-in managed portfolios called the CopyPortfolios.
 These portfolios are ready-made investment portfolios based on a certain theme like region, industry, or markets.
 As such, you’ can invest in unique cryptocurrency portfolios including CryptoCurrency, CryptoPortfolio, CryptoTakeover, and NapoleonX.
 For example, you can directly invest in the CryptoPortfolio that allows you to get a diversified crypto exposure.

 67% of retail investor accounts lose money when trading CFDs with this provider